xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

   * **DOWN**: None
   * **Time out**: Goes back to main menu in two seconds.
 The delay should be non-blocking.

 * **Message Failed**: Informative screen that let's the user know that the message could not be sent.
+Play a tone through the buzzer indicating that sending the failed.
 Times out in two seconds returning back to the main menu.
   * **SELECT**: None
   * **LEFT**: None
   * **RIGHT**: None